ryan-mcclue/unsw/anat2521/week4.md

 * Limbs and Locomotion:
   - erect posture
   - flexible limbs for varied locomotion
-  - prehensile hands and feet
+  - prehensile hands and feet (opposable thumbs meaning they can move independently)
 * Diet and Dentition:
   - omnivorous (good if one source runs out, however increased competition from other species)
   - heterodonty (flat cusps in molars)